William John Wills: Burke and Wills expedition

 Burke then split the expedition at Menindee.
 The lead party reached Cooper Creek on 11 November 1860 where they formed a depot, and the remaining men were expected to follow up from Menindee.
 After a break, Burke decided to make a dash to the Gulf of Carpentaria.
 Burke split the party again and left on 16 December 1860, placing William Brahe in charge of the depot on Cooper Creek.
 Burke, Wills, John King and Charley Gray reached the mangroves on the estuary of the Flinders River, near the current town Normanton, Queensland, on 9 February 1861, though flooding rains and swamps meant they never saw open ocean.

 Already weakened by starvation and exposure, progress on the return journey was slow, and the group was hampered by the tropical monsoon downpours typical to the wet season.
 Gray died four days before Burke, Wills, and King reached the depot at Cooper Creek.
-They arrived on 21 April 1861 to find the men had not arrived from Menindee, and that Brahe and the Depot Party had given up waiting and left just 9 hours earlier.
+They arrived on 21 April 1861 to find that the men had not arrived from Menindee, and that Brahe and the Depot Party had given up waiting and left just nine hours earlier.
 Brahe had already waited 18 weeks for their return (he and Burke had agreed to 13 weeks) and had buried a note and some food underneath a tree which is now known as the Dig Tree.

 Burke, Wills and King attempted to reach Mount Hopeless, the furthest extent of settlement in South Australia, which was closer than Menindee (the route preferred by Wills), but failed, and returned to Cooper Creek.
 Wills became exhausted and was unable to continue while waiting to be rescued.
 Wills urged Burke and King to continue on, so they left him alone with food, water and shelter.
-He died alone at Breerily Waterhole on Cooper Creek in South Australia, and Burke died soon after.
+He died alone at the age of 27 at Breerily Waterhole on Cooper Creek in South Australia, and Burke died soon after.
 While the exact date of their deaths is unknown, it is generally accepted to be 28 June 1861.

 King survived with the help of a group of Aborigines until being rescued in September by Alfred William Howitt, who buried Burke and Wills before returning to Melbourne.
 In 1862, Howitt returned to Cooper Creek and disinterred Burke and Wills' bodies, taking them first to Adelaide and then by steamer to Melbourne where they were laid in state for two weeks.
-On 23 January 1863 Burke and Wills received a State Funeral and were buried in Melbourne General Cemetery.
+On 23 January 1863 Burke and Wills received a state funeral and were buried in Melbourne General Cemetery.